Frankenfish could be on your dinner plate by the end of the year.

 Take action for labeling: Genetically engineered crops are already unlabeled, inadequately tested, and present in an estimated 75% of the foods in America’s restaurants and supermarket shelves.
 Surveys have found that as much as ninety-three percent of the American public supports the labeling of genetically engineered foods.
 Perhaps the prospect of genetically altered animals pouring onto American dinner plates without labeling will tip us over the edge from concern into action.
-To support labeling, sign the Food Revolution Network and Care2′s petition to Congress, or the Just Label It Campaign’s petition to the FDA.
+To support labeling, sign Just Label It Campaign’s petition to the FDA.

 Protect yourself and your family: You can get a non-GMO shopping guide and mobile app that can help you and your family avoid genetically engineered foods if you want to do so.